maxhbr/LDBcollector/README.md

 # {metæffekt}-universe
 Project providing insights on the {metæffekt} license database covering

-* 2524 modeled license terms,
+* 2533 modeled license terms,
-* 178 exceptions,
+* 179 exceptions,
 * 5 modifiers
 * 2 restrictions
-* 248 specific and commonly used license expressions, and
+* 249 specific and commonly used license expressions, and
 * 53 consolidated markers.

-as of 26th August 2024.
+as of 8th September 2024.

 The following links provide letter-specific overviews on the license information: